 It is challenging to follow what compliance factors your organization needs to meet and how to relate them to your environment.
 Once identified, highly specialized skill sets are needed to login to your network or cloud environment to run scans, review configurations and system design, and then subsequently interpret the results in a meaningful way.

 Once risks are identified, it can be hard to understand what the cybersecurity impact is on an organization.
 Internal IT can have a hard time conveying the business impact of risk when asking for budget and resources from leadership.
 And conversely, it can be difficult for leadership to make budget decisions without fully appreciating the cybersecurity impact on risk.

-3. CHALLENGE OF RISK COMMUNICATION
+4. CHALLENGES OF RISK COMMUNICATION

 When looking at an organization and how it relates to risk, the area of responsibility can be grouped laterally.
 At the beginning of the line is the technology.
-This is everything that makes up a network, such as laptops, applications, firewalls, cloud, etc. Next, are the people that interact with this technology, such as clients, employees, administrators, who follow procedures to help them interact with the technology.
+This is everything that makes up a network, such as laptops, applications, firewalls, cloud, etc. Next, are the people that interact with this technology, such as clients, employees, and administrators, who follow procedures to help them interact with the technology.
 These two areas are where cybersecurity threats and vulnerabilities lie.

 It should not be left with IT alone to decide the acceptable level of risk for your organization.

-4. RISKS TO RISK MANAGEMENT
+5. RISKS TO RISK MANAGEMENT